 The city is the gateway to the incredible Lysefjord, home to the iconic Preikestolen (Pulpit Rock) and offerers excellent choice in outdoor activities from cruising on the glass-like fjord to hiking to panoramic summits.

 Fly from the UK to Stavanger in the south-west of Norway.
-Upon arrival, transfer to the city centre and check in to your hotel for your 3-night break.
-The remainder of the day is free for you to explore this bustling harbour town.
+Upon arrival, transfer to the city centre and check in to the hotel for your 3-night break.
+The remainder of the day is free to explore this bustling harbour town.

-Today is free for you to either book an optional excursion (there are many fantastic guided hiking options in the area) or to simply explore the charms of Stavanger.
-We recommend a stroll through the enchanting, white washed wooden houses of Gamle Stavanger, the city's Old Town, or a visit to one or two of the city's unique and interesting museums, such as the Oil or the Canning Museums.
-When you get hungry, seek out a bite to eat along the harbour front where there are plenty of options available.
-(B,D)
+Today is free for to either book an optional excursion (there are many fantastic guided hiking options in the area) or to simply explore the charms of Stavanger.
+Take a stroll through the enchanting, white washed wooden houses of Gamle Stavanger, the city's Old Town or a visit to one or two of the city's unique and interesting museums, such as the Oil or the Canning Museums.
+Later, seek out a bite to eat along the harbour front.
+(B)

-After breakfast its time to transfer back to the airport for your flight home.
+After breakfast its time to transfer back to the airport for the flight home.
 (B)

 Stavanger is an excellent starting point for a longer holiday to Norway, with direct flights easily connecting into Bergen and Oslo.
-Speak to your Regent Norway specialist about tailor-making a longer Norwegian adventure.
+Speak to your Norway travel specialist about tailor-making a longer Norwegian adventure.